sharadregoti/tyk-docs/tyk-docs/content/basic-config-and-security/reduce-latency/caching/optimise-cache.md

 weight: 6
 ---

 Tyk creates the API cache in Redis, as it gives high performance and low latency.
-By default, the cache will use the same database that is used to store the API keys, minimising the deployment footprint.
+By default, the cache will use the same database that is used to store the API keys, minimizing the deployment footprint.

 For [multi-data center]({{< ref "tyk-multi-data-centre/mdcb-components#redis">}}) deployments, the Data Planes have a locally deployed Redis.
 This enables them to have a localised cache close to the traffic-serving Gateways.